jaredbwasserman/openfda-converter/README.md

 33. Still need to pick the endpoint even when giving local files, so it knows how to parse them
 34. Fix `WARNING: Secure coding is automatically enabled for restorable state!`
 35. Get rid of the `MainForm.form` warnings
-36. Why does `inputFilesList` change size sometimes?
+36. Why do `inputFilesList` and `outputDirectoryList` change size sometimes?
+37. Error dialog if there is an Exception while processing
+    1. May involve rethrowing things so the processing thread can handle them